emilynordmann/aps-dataviz/docs/02-intro-to-r.md

 * Be able to get help for packages and functions
 * Be able to create objects by writing and running code in the console

 Please note that if you're completely new to R, we don't expect you to fully understand everything in this chapter.
 Almost all of the concepts will be further explained in the workshop and you will feel more comfortable with them with continued practice.
-However, the first workshop session in particular will run much smoother if you have some familiarity with the basics.
+However, the workshop will run much smoother if you have some familiarity with the basics.

 Download the [RStudio IDE Cheatsheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rstudio-ide.pdf).